Primary T-Cell Immunodeficiency: Signs, Types, and Care

 • Immunoglobulin replacement therapy — Provides antibodies to help fight infections

-• Hematopoietic stem cell transplant (HSCT) — Replaces dysfunctional blood-forming cells through a bone marrow transplant
+• Hematopoietic stem cell transplant (HSCT) — Replaces blood-forming cells that don’t work properly through a bone marrow transplant

 • Enzyme replacement therapy — Replaces a missing or defective enzyme (protein), such as in adenosine deaminase SCID

-• Gene therapy — Replaces the faulty PI-causing gene (a treatment currently available only in clinical trials)
+• Gene therapy — Replaces the faulty gene that causes PI and is usually available only in clinical trials

-• Thymus transplant — Transplants donor thymus gland tissue into someone without a thymus (such as in DiGeorge syndrome)
+• Thymus transplant — Transplants donor thymus gland tissue into someone without a thymus, such as a person with DiGeorge syndrome

 Procedures such as HSCT and thymus transplant can sometimes allow people with primary T-cell immunodeficiency to lead healthy lives.
 Your healthcare team can help determine which treatment options are best for your situation.